mnswifi/alx-airbnb-database/database-adv-script/README.md

 LEFT JOIN reviews ON properties.id = reviews.property_id;
 ```

-- Returns all properties, even if they have no reviews.
+✅ Returns all properties, even those without reviews (NULL for missing reviews).

-- If a property has no reviews, review columns will contain NULL.
+---

-## 🔹 FULL OUTER JOIN: users and bookings
+### 🔹 FULL OUTER JOIN: users and bookings

-Retrieve all records when there is a match in either left or right table.
+Retrieve all records from both tables, whether or not there is a match.

 ```sql
 SELECT users.*, bookings.*